DANCE-Lab/DANCE-Wiki/docs/undergrad_ras/extended_syllabus_fall_24.md

 - Presenter:
 - Journal Club Discussion Question 4 due by 11:59 pm on October 15th

 > This review of infant statistical learning provides an overview of how infants track statistical patterns in the natural world and discusses how they pertain to language learning and gaining knowledge as infants develop.
 Dr. Saffran will also be presenting at the 2024 ICD Symposium on Child Development!
+Attending the symposium will count towards your weekly hours.

 ### October 23rd
 JOURNAL CLUB 5: